codewithminer/optimal-quantum-round-robin/README.md

 In the output.txt file we have: Calculate the five main criteria:
-Utilization
+1.Utilization
-Throughput
+2.Throughput
-TurnaroundTime
+3.TurnaroundTime
-ResponseTime
+4.ResponseTime
-WatingTime according to the criteria specified with Ganchart
+5.WatingTime according to the criteria specified with Ganchart